For the purposes of this rule, "owner

 corrective measures trust fund after having begun funding corrective measures

-mechanisms specified in this rule, the corrective
+under any mechanisms specified in this rule, the corrective measures trust fund

-prior mechanisms into the newly established trust fund.
-The subsequent
+the newly established trust fund.
+The subsequent quarterly payments shall be

-quarterly payments shall be made as specified in paragraph (G)(3) of this
+made as specified in paragraph (G)(3) of this rule.

-(6) After the pay-in period
+(6) After the pay-in period of a trust fund

-of a trust fund has ended and the current corrective measures cost estimate
+has ended and the current corrective measures cost estimate changes, the owner

-changes, the owner or operator shall compare the revised estimate to the
+or operator shall compare the revised corrective

-trust fund is less than the amount of the revised estimate, the owner or
+the trust fund.
+If the value of the trust fund is less than the amount of the

-operator shall, not later than sixty days after the change in the cost
+owner or operator shall, not later than sixty days after the change in the cost

 estimate, either deposit a sufficient amount into the trust fund so that its